For urgent consular assistance call

 More information:

 It's illegal to leave the scene of an accident.
 Drivers involved in an accident with another vehicle are usually detained if there are injuries.
 A driver involved in an accident with a pedestrian is always at fault, regardless of what happened.
-Authorities will probably detain the driver.
+Authorities are likely to detain the driver.

 Legal cases to resolve traffic disputes can be long.
 They can affect your visa status.
 Drivers often expect a cash payment to settle the matter at the time of the accident.

 You could be charged costs for injuries or damaged vehicles.
 The embassy can't help you negotiate.
-However, they can give you a list of lawyers who can help.
+However, they can give you a list of lawyers who may be able to assist.

-Myanmar has the death penalty for serious offences, including:
+Myanmar has the death penalty for serious offences, including murder, treason, and drug-related crimes.

 These activities are illegal in Myanmar: